persts/DotDotGoose/doc/source/main.rst

     \section*{Tips and Notes}

 * You can use the up and down arrow keys on your keyboard to cycles through the images loaded in a project.
+* You can quickly switch between classes using the number keys. **If using the key pad name sure Num Lock is on.
 * While panning or zooming you can press the 'd' key to toggle the points on and off.
 * You can change the size of the points being displayed by adjusting the "Point Radius" value.
 To change this value, use the up and down arrows on the input field.
 * You can change the default "active" class color from yellow to a color of your choice by clicking on the box next to the "Point Radius" input field.